nimua/anasfv/readme.md

 pip install anasfv
 ```

-It may not be easy to successfully install all the dependent software, we provide a docker installation:
+It may not be easy to successfully install all the dependent software.
+So we provide a docker installation:
 ```
 docker.....
 ```